ElpinaFang/NoteApp/README.md

 # 📝 NoteApp
 A simple note-taking web app built with HTML, CSS, and JavaScript, powered by a Node.js/Express backend.
-You can create, view, and delete notes in real time
+You can create, view, and delete notes in real time.

 ## 🌐 Features
 - Add new notes with a title, content, and tags